 - Feel free to substitute cedar and more expensive woods that are called for in many of the project plans for wood that’s more within your budget–you’ll want to make sure though to treat the wood well so it won’t rot or weather too quickly.

 - Alter the measurements so the finished product is at the height that best compliments your needs, just be sure to adjust other component measurements if necessary.
 A comfortable working height is well worth the extra effort.

 - If you’d like some pretty eye candy and display your potting bench as a charming piece of yard furniture, try stenciling designs with outdoor paint along the shelves or frame, I’ve seen some beautiful projects done this way.

 - If your project of choice doesn’t include many options for holding tools, add hooks suitable for the outdoors along the top shelf or along the sides of the top work counter.
 You could also attach some pegboard, wire mesh or lattice between the bottom shelf and top work surface (along the sides), it’s great to keep the tools organized and you just reach over the side to grab what you need.
 Frame the added sides for a finished look, but it’s not necessary.

-- If you plan on keeping it outdoors over the winter, clean it as best you can then fasten a tarp or plastic sheet over it to protect it from the winter weather.
+- If you plan on keeping it outdoors over the winter, clean it as best you can in the Fall then fasten a tarp or plastic sheet over it to protect it from the winter weather.
 This will help it weather better over time so you’ll be able to enjoy it longer.